Laura Fuentes

 Combine all the dry ingredients (except the sugars) in one bowl.
 In another bowl, whisk melted butter, sugars, egg, vanilla extract, and pumpkin puree until smooth.

-Now, add the dry mixture to the wet ingredients and fold until you have an even, thick, light-orange dough.
+Add the dry mixture to the wet ingredients and fold until you have an even, thick, light-orange dough.
 If using pecans, now is when you add them.

-4. Form the cookies
+1. Form the cookies.

 Use a scoop to place the cookie dough on the baking sheet.
 Since they don't spread, flat each cookie with your hands.

+These cookies are done in about 15 minutes.
 Before grabbing one or two, allow them to cool down for about 10 minutes.

 How to Know when Pumpkin Oatmeal Cookies are Done

-You’ll know these pumpkin oatmeal cookies are done when the tops are light brown, and the centers aren’t wet.
+You’ll know these cookies are done when the tops are light brown, and the centers aren’t wet.
 Pumpkin puree adds a lot of moisture, so you want to ensure they bake long enough for the oats to absorb it.

 Mix-Ins and Swaps